my-research-projects/Microservices-Springboot-Spring-Cloud/ReadMe.md

-# Note: I have used macOS for this prohect:
+# Note: I have used macOS for this project:
--	Kindly be adivsed that some steps may vary if you use other OSs such as Windows, Linux, Ubuntu, etc.
+-	Some steps may vary if you use other OSs such as Windows, Linux, Ubuntu, etc.

 #	Architecture of this project